Strong income growth

-Indian power generation company, OPG Power Ventures (OPG – www.opgpower.com) is a long time holding of PGIT’s and a former number one position within the portfolio.
+Indian power generation company, OPG Power Ventures (OPG – www.opgpower.com) is a long time holding of PGIT’s and was once the largest holding.
 When we last discussed OPG, in our March 2019 annual overview note, we commented that, after a difficult 2016 and 2017 (see page 8 of our May 2018 update for details), OPG’s share price continued to fall in the first 11 months of 2018, before recovering all of that loss in December, when the coal price fell to the benefit of OPG’s remaining Chennai plant.

-In share price terms, 2019 YTD has been another difficult period for OPG (its share price has fallen some 30.7% YTD as at 24 October 2019).
+In share price terms, 2019 year to date has been another difficult period for OPG, its share price has fallen some 30.7% over this period (as at 24 October 2019).
 However, PGIT’s managers say that the outlook for OPG has improved significantly, particularly on the back of lower coal prices, but the market is yet to fully appreciate this.
-For example, despite the first generating unit at Chennai being shut down between December 2018 and March 2019, to facilitate a standard maintenance outage, the company’s interim results showed a marked improvement in financial performance (adjusted EBITDA of £35.3m (a 25.1% margin) compared with £24.7m (a 17.6% margin) in FY18).
-However, despite the improvement, the results would appear to be below market expectations as the share price fell 11.8% on the day of the announcement.
+For example, despite the first generating unit at Chennai being shut down between December 2018 and March 2019 (to facilitate a standard maintenance outage) the company’s interim results showed a marked improvement in financial performance (adjusted EBITDA of £35.3m, a 25.1% margin, compared with £24.7m, a 17.6% margin, in FY18).
+Nevertheless, despite the earnings improvement, the results would appear to have been below market expectations as the share price fell 11.8% on the day of the announcement.

 PGIT’s managers believe that more needs to be done to improve OPG’s corporate governance and its communications.
 They are engaging with the company on how to improve both of these and to help the company better demonstrate its significant latent value to the market.